debasish2110/265057_Python_Miniproject/Implementation/README.md

 **[sudokusolver.py](https://github.com/debasish2110/265057_Python_Miniproject/blob/master/Implementation/sudokuSolver.py) is the main file we need to run that**
 **[Test/test.py](https://github.com/debasish2110/265057_Python_Miniproject/blob/master/Implementation/Test/test.py) is the test file.**

-* how to run the code and working output along with the testing is recorded and available in the recordings folder and also uploaded in youtube link of the same is: https://youtu.be/PQzAt9oarwM
+* how to run the code and working output along with the testing is recorded and available in the recordings folder and also uploaded on youtube..
+* link of my youtube video is: https://youtu.be/PQzAt9oarwM

 --------------------------------------------------------